 This is a super easy fix.
 You can simply omit the peppermint in all the steps, and you will get a delightful white chocolate sugar cookie coated in dark chocolate ganache.
 Easy and delicious!

-I completely covered the star shaped cookies by dipping them in the shallow bowl, then when the chocolate is still wet I sprinkle it with candy cane dust.
-If you want to cover the entire cookies in chocolate, you have to double the ganache.
+I completely covered the star-shaped cookies by dipping them in the shallow bowl, then when the chocolate is still wet I sprinkle it with candy cane dust.
+If you want to cover the entire cookie in chocolate, you have to double the ganache.

-The candy cane dust is simply chopped candy canes grinded in a spice grinder.
-You can also smash it with something heavy if you don’t have a spice grinder.
-Then I mixed it with a tiny bit silver dust, just for some sparkling action.
+The candy cane dust is simply chopped candy canes ground in a spice grinder.
+You can also smash it with something heavy if you don't have a spice grinder.
+Then I mixed it with a tiny bit of silver dust, just for some sparkling action.

 Add in flour, at low speed, little by little.
 Fold in white chocolate at last.

 Knead the dough a little together.
-Divide in two and flatten each into a 1 inch thick disc and cover in plastic foil.* Let this chill for at least 30 minutes.
-Meanwhile, pre-heat oven to 375F (190C).
+Divide in two and flatten each into a 1-inch thick disc and cover in plastic foil.* Let this chill for at least 30 minutes.
+Meanwhile, pre-heat the oven to 375F (190C).

 * In the photos, I didn't divide the dough in two, and I found it got a little too big, so it's easier to make two smaller discs.

-Once ready, on a lightly floured surface, roll the dough into about 1/4 inch thickness (5-6 mm).
-Cut using your favorite cookie cutters, place on parchment lined baking sheets.
+Once ready, on a lightly floured surface, roll the dough into about ¼ inch thickness (5-6 mm).
+Cut using your favorite cookie cutters, and place on parchment-lined baking sheets.

-For the peppermint ganache, roughly chop chocolate and melt with shortening on 30 seconds intervals in the microwave, stirring between each.
-Once it’s almost all melted, take it out of the microwave and stir until completely melted.
+For the peppermint ganache, roughly chop the chocolate and melt with shortening at 30 seconds intervals in the microwave, stirring between each.
+Once it's almost all melted, take it out of the microwave and stir until completely melted.
 Stir in the peppermint extract.